JuliaGizmos/Escher.jl/README.md

 - as with any Julia function, if `return` keyword is missing, the last expression is returned.
 - the returned `UI_expression` is the one used to generate the UI, so everything you need to render needs to be inside it.
 One can build complex webpages using the layouts API to package the content, explained in the UI Build Guide.

 When your files get complicated, or you like to follow protocol, you may need to break the code into sections.
-Escher is inspired by [Elm language](http://elm-lang.org/) and borrows his file pattern:
+Escher is inspired by [Elm language](http://elm-lang.org/) and borrows its file pattern:

 - **Model**  : the state af your application
 - **Update** : a way to update your state